payout-one/developers/docs/mtls.md

 ### 3. Authorize

-Obtain a Bearer token using the standard authorization endpoint:
+Obtain a Bearer token using the standard authorization endpoint.
+Note that the authorization endpoint is on the main API domain, not the mTLS domain:

 ```bash
 curl --location --request POST 'https://app.payout.one/api/v1/authorize' \